-- 433.526 Public recognition program for compliance.
-(1) The Health Division may establish by rule a public recognition program for office workplaces, buildings and public areas that consistently meet the indoor air quality requirements of ORS 433.502 to 433.526, 455.445 and 468A.775 to 468A.785.
-Any workplace, building or public area that qualifies for such recognition may display a notice indicating that the building exceeds the requirements of Oregon's indoor clean air statutes. - (2) To qualify for recognition under this section, an office workplace, building or public area shall: - (a) Comply with all applicable provisions of ORS 433.835 to 433.875; - (b) Demonstrate a consistent pattern of compliance in meeting all indoor air quality standards and other requirements of ORS 433.502 to 433.526, 455.445 and 468A.775 to 468A.785; and - (c) Demonstrate to the satisfaction of the Health Division that all technically and economically practicable steps have been taken to minimize significant sources of indoor air pollution. - (3) The Health Division by rule may establish a fee to be submitted by the owner or responsible party of a building, workplace or public area who requests certification under this section.
-The fee shall be an amount sufficient to pay the division's costs in carrying out the provisions of this section.
-[1989 c.1070 s.8]
+- 433.526 Public recognition program for compliance; rules.
+(1) The Department of Human Services may establish by rule a public recognition program for office workplaces, buildings and public areas that consistently meet the indoor air quality requirements of ORS 433.502 to 433.526, 455.445 and 468A.775 to 468A.785.
+Any workplace, building or public area that qualifies for such recognition may display a notice indicating that the building exceeds the requirements of Oregon's indoor clean air statutes. - (2) To qualify for recognition under this section, an office workplace, building or public area shall: - (a) Comply with all applicable provisions of ORS 433.835 to 433.875; - (b) Demonstrate a consistent pattern of compliance in meeting all indoor air quality standards and other requirements of ORS 433.502 to 433.526, 455.445 and 468A.775 to 468A.785; and - (c) Demonstrate to the satisfaction of the Department of Human Services that all technically and economically practicable steps have been taken to minimize significant sources of indoor air pollution. - (3) The Department of Human Services by rule may establish a fee to be submitted by the owner or responsible party of a building, workplace or public area who requests certification under this section.
+The fee shall be an amount sufficient to pay the department's costs in carrying out the provisions of this section.
+[1989 c.1070 §8]